 Joseph M. Galea is a fellow of the Chartered Association of Certified Accountants of the United Kingdom and of the Malta Institute of Accountants.
 Mr Galea joined the Corinthia Group in 1999 after having occupied senior management positions with Coopers & Lybrand and with leading Maltese companies operating in different industrial sectors.
 He has also been an active member within the Malta Institute of Accountants and chaired its Indirect Taxation Committee for a number of years.
-He is mainly responsible for the IHI Group's financial reporting, the treasury function, and taxation issues, and is also a director on the board of the Guarantor.
+He is mainly responsible for the IHI Group's financial reporting, the treasury function, and taxation issues.

-Clinton Fenech joined the IHI Group in 2008.
+Clinton Fenecb joined the IHI Group in 2008.
 Dr Fenech holds a Doctorate in Law from the University of Malta and a Masters in Corporate and Finance Law from University College London.
 Dr Fenech was admitted to the Chamber of Advocates in Malta in 1997 and admitted as a solicitor of the Supreme Court of England and Wales in 2000.
 Dr Fenech articled at Ashurst, London where he was from 1998 to 2006.
 From 2006 to 2008, Dr Fenech was a member of Gide Loyrette Nouel's corporate finance team in London.
 Dr Fenech is responsible for legal matters relating to acquisitions, finance and related corporate matters of the IHI Group.